 Posted by Willy Franzen on October 13, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 This morning I got an e-mail from Amazon.com.
 As part of a settlement with book publishers, I will receive an automatic credit to my account “that it will range from $0.30 to $1.32 for every eligible Kindle book that [I] purchased between April 2010 and May 2012.”
 That’s good news, but it’s indicative problem.
 We live in a time when intellectual property is becoming a massive economic issue.
 The patent stuff between Apple, Samsung, Google and dozens of other players is getting ridiculous, and our government is trying to pass legislation that significantly inhibits our ability to share information.
 As someone who has built a business based on intellectual property, I understand why rightsholders are being defensive, but I also think that they’re hurting their businesses by limiting use of their content.
 We need some sanity, and that’s exactly what Public Knowledge is aiming to restore.
 They’re a Washington, DC based non-profit that “preserves the openness of the Internet and the public’s access to knowledge, promotes creativity through balanced copyright, and upholds and protects the rights of consumers to use innovative technology lawfully.”